James Baldwin: Birth and family

-James referred to his stepfather simply as his "father" throughout his life, but David Sr. and James shared an extremely difficult relationship, nearly rising to physical fights on several occasions.
-"They fought because [James] read books, because he liked movies, because he had white friends", all of which, David Baldwin thought, threatened James's "salvation", Baldwin biographer David Adams Leeming wrote.
-David Baldwin also hated white people and "his devotion to God was mixed with a hope that God would take revenge on them for him", wrote another Baldwin biographer James Campbell.
-During the 1920s and 1930s, David worked at a soft-drinks bottling factory, though he was eventually laid off from this job, and, as his anger entered his sermons, he became less in demand as a preacher.
-David Baldwin sometimes took out his anger on his family, and the children became fearful of him, tensions to some degree balanced by the love lavished on them by their mother.
+James Baldwin referred to his stepfather simply as "father" throughout his life, but David Sr. and James had an extremely difficult relationship and nearly resorted to physical fights on several occasions.
+"They fought because James read books, because he liked movies, because he had white friends", all of which, David Baldwin thought, threatened James's "salvation".
+According to one biographer, David Baldwin also hated white people and "his devotion to God was mixed with a hope that God would take revenge on them for him."
+During the 1920s and 1930s, David worked at a soft-drink bottling factory, although he was eventually laid off from the job.
+As his anger and hatred eventually tainted his sermons, he was less in demand as a preacher.
+David sometimes took out his anger on his family and the children were afraid of him, though this was to some degree balanced by the love lavished on them by their mother.

 David Baldwin grew paranoid near the end of his life.
-He was committed to a mental asylum in 1943 and died of tuberculosis on July 29 of that year, the same day Emma gave birth to their last child, Paula.
-James Baldwin, at his mother's urging, had visited his dying stepfather the day before, and came to something of a posthumous reconciliation with him in his essay, "Notes of a Native Son", in which he wrote, "in his outrageously demanding and protective way, he loved his children, who were black like him and menaced like him".
-David Baldwin's funeral was held on James's 19th birthday, around the same time that the Harlem riot broke out.
+He was committed to a mental asylum in 1943 and died of tuberculosis on July 29 of that year, the same day Emma had their last child, Paula.
+James, at his mother's urging, visited his dying stepfather the day before and came to something of a posthumous reconciliation with him in his essay "Notes of a Native Son".
+In the essay, he wrote: "in his outrageously demanding and protective way, he loved his children, who were black like him and menaced like him."
+David Baldwin's funeral was held on James's 19th birthday, around the same time that the Harlem riot began.

-As the oldest child, James worked part-time from an early age to help support his family.
-He was molded not only by the difficult relationships in his own household but by the results of poverty and discrimination he saw all around him.
-As he grew up, friends he sat next to in church would turn away to drugs, crime, or prostitution.
-In what Tubbs found not only a commentary on his own life but on the Black experience in America, Baldwin once wrote, "I never had a childhood ...
-I did not have any human identity ...
+As the oldest child, James Baldwin worked part-time from an early age to help support his family.
+He was molded not only by the difficult relationships in his household but also by the impacts of the poverty and discrimination he saw all around him.
+As he grew up, friends he sat next to in church turned to drugs, crime, or prostitution.
+In what biographer Anna Malaika Tubbs found to be a commentary on not only his own life but also the entire Black experience in America, Baldwin wrote: "I never had a childhood...
+I did not have any human identity...
 I was born dead."